shinyiho/cv/index.md

 ## Bio

-Shin was a former IC design engineer, now a self taught software engineer.
+I was a former IC design engineer, now a self-taught software engineer.
+I love using technology to make things happen, and feel most fulfilled when using my skills to do so.